 Consent Condition B76 requires that at least 106 nest boxes or tree hollows are placed or created within the restoration area within 12 months of commencing quarrying operations in the Stage 8 Area.
-These will be placed across the NRBZ and lower riverbank area (Domain 3) and the restoration area (Domain 5), not limited to the restoration area for Substages 8A-8C.
+These will be placed across the NRBZ and lower riverbank area (Domain 3) and the restoration area (Domain 5) by 4 September 2024.

-Nest boxes will be constructed of hardwood as nest boxes made of softwood have poor longevity.
+Nest boxes will be constructed of hardwood, marine plywood or suitable plastic.
 When received, the quality of each nest box will be checked.

-Nest boxes suitable for a range of species will be installed as detailed in Table 7.2.
-Each nest box will be given a unique identification number (as per Table 7.2) that will be etched on to the bottom of the box (so that it can be seen from ground level).
+Nest boxes suitable for a range of species will be installed as detailed in Table 7.3.
+Each nest box will be given a unique identification number (as per Table 7.3) that will be etched on to the bottom of the box (so that it can be seen from ground level).

-Table 7.2 Nest box target-fauna types
+Table 7.3Nest box target-fauna types

 Nest box type Number to be installed Identification numbers to be used Location in the tree to be installed Double chamber microbat 40 B1-B40 Approximately 4 m from ground level on trunk of a tree.
 Brushtail/ringtail possum, front entry 30 LP101-LP130 Lower canopy approximately 4-6 m from ground level.
 Sugar/squirrel, rear entry 30 SP201-SP230 Lower canopy approximately 4-6 m from ground level.
-Large owl 6 O301-O306 In the tree canopy, on trunk or branch with relatively clear space to allow owls space for flight.
+Large owl 6 0301-0306 In the tree canopy, on trunk or branch with relatively clear space to allow owls space for flight.

-The nest boxes will be installed in a portion of the tree suitable for the target species (Table 7.2).
+The nest boxes will be installed in a portion of the tree suitable for the target species (Table 7.3).
 Multiple nest boxes may be installed on the one host tree but not more than three nest boxes of the same type will be installed on the one host tree.